Social Forestry OCN Course

 “It was very helpful meeting and hearing from a range of perspectives – from woodland owners, practitioners…”

 “A good, informal training style which enabled me to feel more confident about what I already know”.

-The course costs vary a little depending on the provider, but the all inclusive cost is £600, to include meals and hostel style or camping accommodation.
+The course costs vary a little depending on the provider, At the Centre for Alternative Technology, Machynlleth Powys – the all inclusive cost is £650, to include meals and hostel style or camping accommodation.

-Subsidies may be available for some people – contact email@example.com to discuss this.
+Subsidies may be available – contact firstname.lastname@example.org to discuss eligibility.

 This post is also available in: Welsh